danielnieto/electron-download-manager/README.md

 `url` returns the url of the downloaded file<br>
 `filePath` location of where the file was saved

+### DownloadManager.cancelDownload(url)

+Cancel the downloaing task according to the url.

+### url

+Type: `string`<br>

+The resource url passed to download() function previously.

+Return true if the specific url download item is found and cancelled ok.
+Otherwise, return false.

 ### DownloadManager.bulkDownload(options, callback(error, finished, failed))

 ### options